arzamuhammad/cdp-public-cloud-odb-nifi/README.md

 After a few seconds, you will see the data flow through all the processors.
 Click on  from the Operate menu to stop all processors at once.

-### Expand processor group Kafka Ingest and  run all processors at once by clicking  in the Operate menu.
+### Expand processor group Kafka Ingest and  run all processors at once by clicking play in the Operate menu.

 After a few seconds, you will see the data flow through all the processors.
 Click on  from the Operate menu to stop all processors at once.